sniang/solenoid.py/README.md

 * Arguments
     - I: float — the current intensity
     - L: float — the length of the solenoid in meter
-    - n: float — number of tiles per meter
+    - n: float — number of loops per meter
-    - x0: float — the x position of the tile
+    - x0: float — the x position of the loop
-    - y0: float — the y position of the tile
+    - y0: float — the y position of the loop
-    - z0: float — the z position of the tile
+    - z0: float — the z position of the loop
-    - r0: float — the radius of the tile
+    - r0: float — the radius of the loop
     - axis: string (for now, the only acceptable value is "z") — the axis of the solenoid

 * Example